SequentMicrosystems/16univin-rpi/node-red/DataAquisitionDashboard/README.md

 sudo apt install -y libffi-dev libssl-dev python3 python3-pip
 ```

-* You can verify that Docker was installed correctly:
+* You can verify if Docker was installed correctly:
 ```bash
 docker --version
 ```